MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ReportSubmissionPolicy.md

 ```

 ### -EnableOrganizationBranding
-The EnableOrganizationBranding parameter specifies whether to show the company logo in the footer of email notifications after an admin reviews and marks messages that were reported as junk, not junk, or phishing.
+The EnableOrganizationBranding parameter specifies whether to show the company logo in the footer of result messages that users receive after an admin reviews and marks the reported messages as junk, not junk, or phishing.
 Valid values are:

-- $true: Use the company logo in the footer text.
+- $true: Use the company logo in the footer text instead of the Microsoft logo.
 - $false: Don't use the company logo in the footer text.

-You can customize the footer in notification messages using the NotificationFooterMessage parameter.

-You can customize the sender email address of notifications using the NotificationSenderAddress parameter.
+Use the Microsoft logo.

-This parameter is meaningful only when the Microsoft integrated reporting experience is enabled as described in the EnableReportToMicrosoft parameter.
+This parameter is meaningful only when the Microsoft integrated reporting experience is enabled for Microsoft reporting tools in Outlook as described in the EnableReportToMicrosoft parameter.

 ```yaml
 Type: Boolean